BloomTech-Labs/conference-contacts-be/README.md

 ## Documentation

-See [Frontend Documentation](https://github.com/Lambda-School-Labs/conference-contacts-fe) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/conference-contacts-fe) for details on the frontend of our project.

 See [iOS Documentation](https://github.com/Lambda-School-Labs/conference-contacts-ios) for details on the iOS side of our project.